haekb/nolf1-modernizer/nolf-modernizer-readme.txt

 Bug: Dynamic lighting (flashlights) cause my framerate to dip below 60 On the few systems we tested we encountered an issue with DGVoodoo2.
 If you're running that software, I'd reccomend you disable it when using this patch.

+Bug: The game's window stretches beyond my screen You'll have to either set display scaling to 100%, or run the game at a lower resolution.

+Bug: The game runs slow, and all the text has black boxes around them If you're running a laptop with a hybrid integrated/dedicated graphics card setup, make sure you force the game to use the dedicated graphics card!
+Intel integrated graphics seems to have issues running older games.